Artist: Propagandhi

 Album: Failed States

 Propagandhi are a good band.
 Given my tastes, I doubt I’d keep buying each new album of theirs if I didn’t care about their lyrics, but maybe; they’re a good band.
-Starting off with a 1993 album as a primitivist hardcore punk group who couldn’t sustain songs for two minutes and rarely propagandhi_clowntried, they’ve learned structure, drama, pacing, and many chords they didn’t begin with.
+Starting off with a 1993 album as a primitivist hardcore punk group who couldn’t sustain songs for two minutes and rarely tried, they’ve learned structure, drama, pacing, and many chords they didn’t begin with.
 Chris Hannah’s singing is still punk-shouty, melodic by implication (and not always that) rather than composition, and he articulates, but they’re essentially a metal band now.
 A more angular version of Metallica’s Ride the Lightning, perhaps, or then again a more militant version of Nothingface-era Voivod.
 They still do a few punk sprints, but as fun changes of pace, like System of a Down strewing Jet Pilot and Bounce amid songs proving they know better.
 Most of the songs on Failed States start right before the words do, and stop when the words run out, but there’s changes of riffs, changes of tempo, spectacular drum fills, even some guitar solos.
 On previous Propagandhi albums there was a distracting tendency for those musical events to interrupt Hannah in the middle of a thought, but on Failed States they’ve finally allied the music with the words.

 Because Propagandhi are a good band, I can happily exercise or fold laundry to this album — but that came after, at least twice, reading along to it.
 Their lyricist — I’m guessing that’s founding member Chris Hannah, but I’ve never managed to find out for sure — is an excellent, thoughtful, personal, periodically goofy writer who devotes his albums to his efforts to figure out the world, his place in it, and how to fix it.
 I know it’s cool to roll your eyes at “how to fix it”, but seriously: don’t you think it could use some repairs?
 Do you trust the corporate executives and politicians to do it for you?
 If not, it’s pretty much up to the unqualified rest of us, and part of the greatness of Propagandhi is that they know they’re unqualified.
 “29 years in human history: the total duration of time without war.
 What the fuck am I acting so surprised for?
 If I had a dime for every single idiotic time I felt like strangling some goof on the street, I could afford a business seat on the fucking Soyuz 13.
 Sandwiched straight between Tom Hanks and Lance Bass, already fighting, nowhere near space.
 Each of us a failed state in stark relief against the background of the perfect world we seek”.
 You can’t dis Propagandhi‘s idealism harder than they do on the title track, so why bother?
 Neither they nor you nor I will live perfectly, but that’s a crappy excuse for not trying.